-There’s a comprehensive guide included inside the app itself — just tap the Tools button in the top-right of the Recording/Library screen, and pick User Guide (or tap on User Guide in the Tools section of the Side Bar).
+There’s a comprehensive guide included inside the app itself – just tap the Tools button in the top-right of the Recording/Library screen, and pick User Guide (or tap on User Guide in the Tools section of the Side Bar).
 But if you want to read it on another device, or print it out, the User Guide is available online in a couple of different formats.

-We also have a YouTube playlist of tutorial videos you may find helpful!
+We also have some tutorial videos you may find helpful!

 Ferrite does support importing music from your Music Library, however, Apple will only allow it to import certain tracks: They must not be copy-protected (importing into Ferrite counts as “copying” as far as they’re concerned) and they must already be on your iPhone/iPad/iPod touch.

 If you use a “cloud music” service (e.g. Apple Music or iTunes Match) then you might be looking at music that’s “in the cloud”, not actually on your device.

 You can check this by looking in the Music app:

 If you see a “cloud download” icon, the track is still “in the cloud” and needs downloading – you can tap the icon to download it